 ANYONE OVER THE AGE OF 12 MUST HAVE A ROD LICENCE AS WELL AS A TICKET TO FISH AT LOCH NEATON

-Day tickets, Evening Tickets and Season tickets are available.
+Day tickets and Season tickets are available.

 For ticket availability and prices please see the Fishing Tickets page.
 For Fishing Rules and information on Fish Stocks, please see the relevant pages.